-There’s a whole wide world out there, and you’ve got a lot more than seven days to explore it.
-No one knows this better than the spectre of Samara Morgan.
-She stands as a stark reminder to get up, move away from the TV once in a while, and go see the world.
+There’s a whole wide world out there, and you have far more than seven days to explore it.
+No one knows this better than the specter of Samara Morgan.
+She reminds us to get up, move away from the TV once in a while, and experience the real world.

 But… maybe stop by your local stylist and try out a new hairdo while you’re out.

 8. Chucky – Have fun with what you do